8 Proposed Laws Important for Education Equity in 2018

 7. AB 2635 (Weber) – Expands Definition of Unduplicated for LCFF to Serve Lowest-Performing Students

 African American students continue to face major opportunity and achievement gaps.
 They are usually the lowest performing racial or ethnic subgroup on standardized assessments.
 AB 2635 would provide supplemental funding to serve students in the lowest performing subgroup, if they are not already receiving supplemental state or federal funds, by adding them to the definition of unduplicated students for the purposes of the Local Control Funding Formula.
-The sponsor estimates about 90,000 non low-income, non-EL African American students would generate supplemental funds, and Local Education Agencies would be required to give African American students greater attention in their Local Control Accountability Plans.

 8. AB 1895 (Calderon) – Income Based Loan Repayment for DREAMERS